yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ```

 > - How to deal with states :  <br/>
-(1) Use then( ) for `Resolved` Promises : If the Promise gets resolved, the then( ) method is called after the Promise is resolved, then we can decide what to do with the resolved Promise. <br/>
+(1) then( )  : If the Promise gets `resolved`, the then( ) method is called after the Promise is resolved, then we can decide what to do with the resolved Promise. <br/>
-(2) Use catch( ) for `Rejected` Promises : If the promise gets rejected, it will jump to the catch( ) method.
+(2) catch( )  : If the promise gets `rejected`, it will jump to the catch( ) method.
+(3) finally() : Execute the same piece of code whether the promise is `fulfilled` or `rejected`.
+(4) all() : Creates a new Promise that will be resolved when all of promises are resolved.
+If any of the promises are rejected, the returned Promise will be rejected immediately and will provide the value of the Promise that was rejected.
+(5) Keep waiting wen during pending.
 ```
 myPromise.then((message) => {
     console.log(message);